Picovoice/picovoice/sdk/react/README.md

 ### Release

-Run `release` to clean up all resources used by Picovoice:
+When using in a component, you can run `release` to clean up all resources used by Picovoice:

 ```typescript
 await release();